Bill Anderson (American football, born 1921)

-William Heatherington Anderson (January 26, 1921 – April 1984) was an American football end who played one season in the National Football League (NFL) for the Yanks.
+William Heatherington Anderson (January 26, 1921 – April 1984) was an American professional football end who played one season in the National Football League (NFL) for the Yanks.
 He played college football for West Virginia.

 Anderson was born on January 26, 1921, in Wheeling, West Virginia.
 He attended Triadelphia High School there before playing college football for University of West Virginia.
 He was a letterman in 1943 before being drafted to serve in World War II.